lewiswolf/kac_drumset/readme.md

 	loadDataset imports a kac_drumset dataset from the directory specified by the absolute path dataset_dir.
 	'''

+def regenerateEntries() -> TorchDataset:
+	'''
+	This method regenerates specific indices of a dataset.
+	'''

 def transformDataset(dataset: TorchDataset, representation_settings: RepresentationSettings) -> TorchDataset:
 	'''